-I visited the island of Senja in Northern Norway about three years ago in the winter and I loved it so much that I knew I had to see it in the summer as well.
+I visited the island of Senja in Northern Norway about four years ago in the winter and I loved it so much that I knew I had to see it in the summer as well.
 And considering Senja is just a three hour drive from my home in Tromsø, I’m not really sure why it took me so long to return.
 But wow was this second visit to Senja worth the wait.

 Visiting Senja in winter is of course fantastic for northern lights chasing and all the fun snow activities like husky sledding.
 But in the winter there’s very little daylight and too much snow on the mountains for hiking, so I was very excited for this summer adventure.
 In fact I’m already thinking about returning to Senja in a few weeks to see the island dressed in autumn colors.